openmhealth/schemas/README.md

 The [validator](test-data-validator) is a simple application that validates test data against schemas.
 The test data that it uses is located in the [test-data](test-data) directory.

+## Kotlin SDK
+The [Kotlin SDK](kotlin-schema-sdk) helps you produce and consume Open mHealth-compliant data in your Kotlin, Java, Groovy, and Scala applications.

 ## Java SDK
-The [Java SDK](java-schema-sdk) helps you produce and consume Open mHealth compliant data in your Java, Groovy, and Scala applications.
+The [deprecated Java SDK](java-schema-sdk) helped you produce and consume Open mHealth compliant data in your Java, Groovy, and Scala applications.
+This SDK is no longer maintained and is superseded by the Kotlin SDK.

 ## Tooling
 There are a few tools which are well suited to working with the schemas and source code in this repository.